RunestoneInteractive/httlads/_sources/PythonReview/python_review.rst

    blue

-Just like in conditional statements the contents of the for loop have to be indented at the same level to differentiate them from code outside the for loop.
+Just like in conditional statements, the contents of the for loop have to be indented at the same level to differentiate them from code outside the for loop.

 .. code:: python3